DSharpPlus/DSharpPlus/docs/articles/analyzers/commands.md

 }
 ```

-## Usage error DSP1003
+### Usage error DSP1003

-A command taking a specific context type should not be registered as allowing processors whose contex type it doesn't support.
+A command taking a specific context type should not restrict itself to other processors.

-The analyzer detected a command registering itself to a processor and specifying a context type it doesn't support.
-Instead, change the context type to use something the processor does support.
+Specifying a command context type acts as a form of filtering where the command will only be executable by processors capable of creating the demanded context.
+In a similar vein, `AllowedProcessorAttribute` acts as a form of filtering where the command will only be executable by one of the listed processors.
+Filtering to two sets of processors that are not compatible with one another will render your command partially or wholly unusable.

 The following sample will generate DSP1003: